 Lead a discussion with all students around the topic of microaggressions using the lesson below.
 Based on that discussion, have every student create original poetry, spoken word performances and raps that challenge the microaggressions they may have heard in school or while hanging out with friends.
 Each class can then pick their favorite poem/rap, which will be featured at a schoolwide Word Slam.
 Invite participants to present their work at PTO/PTA meetings, school board meetings or other school community events.

-https://www.adl.org/education/educator-resources/lesson-plans/microaggressions-in-our-lives
+Supporting ADL Resource/Lesson Plan: www.adl.org/education/educator-resources/lesson-plans/ microaggressions-in-our-lives